Khalid bin Ahmad Al Qasimi: Loss of Ras Al Khaimah

 Khalid bin Ahmad's rule was characterised by a number of challenges, not the least of which was losing Ras Al Khaimah as a dependency.
 He had inherited a problematic situation in Ras Al Khaimah, where Salim bin Sultan Al Qasimi, the former Ruler of Sharjah and, briefly, Ras Al Khaimah, had established virtual independence.
 Salim's son son Muhammad took over the leadership role in Ras Al Khaimah after Salim became paralysed and then, in July 1919 renounced his position in favour of his brother, Sultan.
 Salim died in August 1919, leaving Sultan as a leader in his place.

 The British were initially reluctant to recognise Sultan bin Salim as a Trucial Sheikh (and therefore independent from Khalid bin Ahmad) as they believed his tenure would be short-lived.
 However, on 7 June 1921, he was confirmed as such by the British Political Resident.
-Khalid's impotence in the face of this act was striking, as was his weakness at managing the rebellious headman of Heera, Abdulrahman bin Muhammad Al Shamsi.
+Khalid's impotence in the face of this act was striking, as was his weakness at managing the rebellious headman of Al Heera, Abdulrahman bin Muhammad Al Shamsi.

+With the ongoing failure of pearling, in December 1919 Khalid bin Ahmad was forced to raise a public subscription to maintain himself and his rule – the people of Layyah, Sharjah and Al Heera provided him with funds, 31,000 rupees in all.
+Al Khan resisted and was eventually cajoled, with the help of the British Residency Agent in Sharjah, to part with 2,000 rupees.
+At the time, a bag of rice was selling for between forty and forty-five rupees and a bag of flour for thirty-five rupees.
+The ruler of Dubai was forced into a similar move, again because of the continuing failure of the town's pearling fleet.